cpruvost/oci-backup-monitor/README.md

 Learn how to configure basic observability for your function using metrics, alarms and email alerts:
 * [Basic Guidance for Monitoring your Functions](../basic-observability/functions.md)

-## Building a web interface in order to request the events or to build reports
+## Build a web interface in order to request the events or to build reports

 As we have stored the events in Autonomous with the json format, we can first create an Oracle Database View and then build the User Interface we want with APEX for ex.
 Nothing is more powerfull than that !